mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 A recent report by Kemp and colleagues [@kemp_considerations_2024] on the future of computing education confirms some of these initial concerns about the 2013 computing curriculum and related exams.
 The report outlines the disparity and dropping numbers in the uptake of digital-related qualifications.
 A previous report, "After the Reboot" [@waite_pedagogy_2017], found that girls, ethnic minorities, and students of lower socio-economic status were all less likely to take computing as a subject at the GCSE level, in part due to cultural barriers and the relative difficulty of the subject.
 The review highlighted several areas of promise that needed more research that are relevant to this study including: game making as a way of increasing engagement in coding, use of design patterns to scaffold coding processes, and a greater focus on social and cultural aspects of coding.
 However, despite the report's advocacy for game making and other digital projects to mitigate issues of exclusion, the structural limitations of the curriculum and computing exams remain.
 These factors have led may practitioners and researchers to investigate game making in more informal settings.

-### Context of game making and wider digital making and culture home and informal settings
+MOVED INTEGRATE UP
 The contextual challenges in UK computing education outline above contrast with the positive developments in digital making, specifically through new software and hardware.
 The decline in participation in digital qualifications after curriculum changes highlights a mismatch between the curriculum and the opportunities provided by recent advancements.
-The affordable, compact, and hackable Raspberry Pi computer has opened new avenues for physical computing using the accessible Python language.
-In early 2013, MIT released Scratch 2.0, a block-coding tool for beginners, featuring an online editor and enhanced community interaction, including project remixing.
-Educators have adapted creative 'sandbox' games like Minecraft to develop design skills in a playful environment.
-Other accessible hardware, such as Makey Makey and Microbit, combine web-based block coding with simple physical computing.
-For more advanced learners, free web-based courses on authentic, text-based programming languages like Python and JavaScript  added interactive elements to scaffold and motivate the acquisition of coding concepts and practical coding skills.
-A notable example is Code Academy.

-These tools and practices were mostly free both in terms of cost and through the use of open copyright licences, a characteristic that contributed to their widespread success adoption.
-The engagement of many teachers and enthusiastic volunteers in these initiatives these is documented the proliferation of videos, blog posts, and other resources sharing novel practice.
-This ground swell of community activity contributed to the already active Maker Movement ,as illustrated by events like Liverpool MakeFest which and Raspberry Jam events.
-These grassroots events brought together teachers, professionals, young people and their families to engage with diverse new technologies in playful, empowering and technically challenging ways.

 <!-- NOTE - DEVELOP -
 The value of these informal spaces and approaches -->